 - DC coupled, co-located: The solar and energy storage are located at the same site and share the same interconnection.
 In addition, they are connected on the same DC bus and use the same inverter.
 They can be dispatched together as a single facility.

 Solar + Storage Benefits

-Colocated systems can either be AC coupled, where the storage and solar PV are physically sited in the same location, but do not share an inverter; or it can be DC coupled where solar PV and storage are coupled on the DC side of a shared bi-directional inverter.
+Co-located systems can either be AC coupled, where the storage and solar PV are physically sited in the same location, but do not share an inverter; or it can be DC coupled, where solar PV and storage are coupled on the DC side of a shared bi-directional inverter.
 The cost savings from sharing the balance of plant costs are substantial.
-An NREL study estimated that for colocated AC-coupled and DC-coupled solar + storage balance-of-system costs systems, costs were 30% and 40% lower, respectively, by 2020.
+An NREL study estimated that for co-located AC-coupled and DC-coupled solar + storage, balance-of-system costs were 30% and 40% lower, respectively, by 2020.

 To DC or not to DC, that is the question

 There are key factors to consider when evaluating DC-coupled solar + storage systems.
-The main advantages of DC-coupled system are:
+The main advantages of DC-coupled systems are:

 The one potential drawback of DC-coupled systems is they have less operational flexibility than their AC-coupled cousins because they can be limited by inverter capacity when there is excess interconnection capacity.
 For example, if a solar developer expects high demand during hours of peak solar production, it may not be able to simultaneously discharge the battery to supply the load.
 While this is a potential drawback, we do not expect this to be a big issue in most markets.

 See a summary of DC- vs. AC-coupled systems below: